 South Africa is known for many reasons but most famously, as the home of Nelson Mandela.
 He was jailed for fighting against Apartheid and for democracy.
-Rich in culture and dark history, South Africa is also where you will find one of the world’s best safaris – Kruger National Park.
+Rich in culture and dark history, South Africa is also where you will find one of the world’s 3best safaris – Kruger National Park.

 Spending 3 weeks in South Africa, you will all learn more about the history of South Africa, see wild animals in their natural surroundings, see the spot where the Indian Ocean and the Atlantic Ocean meet, and many other attractions such as Table Mountain, Cape of Good Hope, and a chance to surf in one of the best surfing spots in South Africa.